BRISCO OF WESTWARD

 Isabel Brisco married Edward Rowland at Westward in 1660.
 She was evidently a daughter of Robert Brisco of Cunningarth who died in 1648/49.
 Robert’s will does not mention his daughters, but the 1691 will of his son John Brisco of Cunningarth was witnessed (and apparently written out) by Edward Rowland and the testator left “unto Samuel and Jonathan Rowland ether of them one ewe & one lamb”.
 These were sons of Edward and Isabel.
 John also left a ewe and a lamb to William Harrison and the same to “John Briscoe sone of Anthony”.
 Robert Brisco’s will named a son Anthony and the Westward parish registers show the baptism of “Jane the dowghter of Robert Briskoe” in 1648, which fits with the marriage of Jane Brisco and John Harrison in 1668.

 This family appears in pedigrees derived from the 1615 and 1665-66 visitations of Cumberland, in which several earlier generations are given.[1]
-However, a lack of confirmation from contemporary sources and inconsistencies in the pedigrees mean that the line is only firmly documented from Guy Brisco (d 1572) onwards, although the identity of his father as Edward Brisco of Westward can be considered likely.[2]
+However, a lack of confirmation from contemporary sources and inconsistencies in the pedigrees mean that the line is only firmly documented from Guy Brisco (d 1572) onwards, although it can be considered likely that his father was Edward Brisco of Westward[2] and contemporary probate records confirm the identities of three brothers of Guy.[3]

 The visitation pedigrees show the Briscos of Westward, as well as those of Crofton, to descend from an Isold Brisco and his wife Margaret, daughter and heir of Sir John Crofton.
 It seems that this is a confused version of a marriage which took place in 1404 between Robert Brisco and Margaret, daughter and heir of John Crofton.[4]
 There is confirmation that Robert Brisco was associated with property in Crofton by 1407.[5]

 In 1533, a commission was issued to Thomas Salkeld, Thomas Benkynsop and Richard a Bewley to make an inquisition post mortem on the Cumberland lands and heir of John a Briscoo and Richard a Briscoo,[13] but the inquisition has not been located.
-The order seems somewhat unusual in requiring an inquisition for two individuals, but perhaps Richard was John’s heir and died soon after him.[14]
+The order seems somewhat unusual in requiring an inquisition for two individuals, but could be explained by Richard being John’s heir and dying relatively soon after him.[14]

 Another record which may be relevant is a commission of 1547 to Thomas Salkeld, Robert Ellys, John Brisco and Stephen Skelton to enquire in Cumberland regarding the lands of Bartholomew Loder (Lowther), deceased.[18]
 All of these names appear in various generations of the 1665 Brisco visitation pedigree.
 It should be noted that Robert Brisco (d 1542) also had a brother called John who does not appear in the pedigrees but is recorded elsewhere.[19]